Arma Christi: Other contexts

 The principal group of the Instruments appear in other contexts as well.
-The lance and sponge on a stick are held as though they are standards or weapons by the archangels flanking the throne of Christ in a 6th-century mosaic from Ravenna (now Belin), and are often shown in this way thereafter, especially in scenes of the Last Judgement.
+The lance and sponge on a stick are held as though they are standards or weapons by the archangels flanking the throne of Christ in a 6th-century mosaic from Ravenna (now in the Bode Museum, Berlin), and are often shown in this way thereafter, especially in scenes of the Last Judgement.
 In Eastern Orthodox art they are often on or around the Hetoimasia or "empty throne" of judgement.
 The Crown of Thorns sometimes hangs alone on the cross; it has been suggested that the Celtic cross originated from this motif.
-The minor Instruments generally did not developed a sufficient ability to be recognised and understood in this way, and appear only in groups.
+The minor Instruments generally did not develop a sufficient ability to be recognised and understood in this way, and appear only in groups.